Generating Keywords When Exploring a Topic

 Once you have discovered some of these terms, you will use them to explore further.

 Remember, there is almost never one perfect search.
 Keep trying different combinations of terms to explore what is available.
 Notice how many results you are getting, and whether the results seem to be relevant.

 As you search, use your growing knowledge about what is published to narrow and refine your questions.

 When you find a highly relevant article, look closely at the subject terms and the keywords in title and abstract in order to find similar articles.

 So, how big a topic is this?
-We try a search in ESearch for ecommerce AND china.
-Look at the results - how many?
-Over 10,000?
-OK.. that's too broad a topic!
+We try a search in ESearch for "african americans" AND feminism

 Now we experiment with more searches.
-We find an article titled "Structural Change in China's Retail Industry in the First Decade of the New Century" Now we use the references in that article to identify more keywords and more articles of interest.
+We find an article titled "Concerned, meet terrified: Intersectional feminism and the Women's March" Now we use the references in that article to identify more keywords and more articles of interest.
 The database that hosts this article also offers a "related articles" list, with more options to explore.